 The City has identified the need to strengthen its overall affordable housing and community development delivery eco-system, including leveraging grant funding with private sector capital, strengthening the design of City programs, enhancing the capacity of the non-profit affordable housing developers and more productively engaging the community.
 In response to this, the City developed the Neighborhood and Housing Services Department (NHSD) in February 2017 and transitioned fully in July 2017.
-This department is responsible for overseeing the federally funded affordable housing and community development programs, implementation of the neighborhood improvements bond, overseeing the tax increment financing program, and developing a formal neighborhood engagement component.
+This department is responsible for overseeing the federally funded affordable housing and community development programs, implementation of the neighborhood engagement component.
+NHSD is the lead department in implementing the Housing Policy Framework which was adopted by City Council in 2018 and includes general funds to support production of more affordable housing and creating a Coordinated Housing System.